List of Deep Purple members

-Deep Purple are a British hard rock band originally from Hertford.
-Formed in March 1968, the group originally included vocalist Rod Evans, guitarist Ritchie Blackmore, bassist Nick Simper, keyboardist Jon Lord and drummer Ian Paice ("Mark I").
+Deep Purple are a British hard rock band originally from London.
+Formed in March 1968, the group originally included guitarist Ritchie Blackmore, vocalist Rod Evans, keyboardist Jon Lord, drummer Ian Paice and bassist Nick Simper ("Mark I").
 In mid-1969, Evans and Simper were replaced by Ian Gillan and Roger Glover ("Mark II").
 After four years, Gillan and Glover departed in 1973, and were replaced by David Coverdale and Glenn Hughes ("Mark III").
 Tommy Bolin replaced Blackmore in 1975 ("Mark IV"), with this lineup continuing until Deep Purple broke up in July 1976.
 The group re-formed in April 1984 with the "Mark II" lineup of Blackmore, Lord, Paice, Gillan and Glover.
-The current lineup, dubbed "Mark IX", features Paice, Gillan, Glover, guitarist Simon McBride and keyboardist Don Airey.
+The current lineup, dubbed "Mark IX", features Paice, Gillan, Glover, keyboardist Don Airey and guitarist Simon McBride.

 History

 1968–1976

-Deep Purple were formed under the name Roundabout in March 1968 by vocalist Rod Evans, guitarist Ritchie Blackmore, bassist Nick Simper, keyboardist Jon Lord and drummer Ian Paice.
-Lord and Simper had previously played together with The Flower Pot Men, and Simper had earlier worked briefly with Blackmore; Evans and Paice were brought in from The Maze, whom Blackmore had seen performing.
+Deep Purple were formed under the name Roundabout in March 1968 by keyboardist Jon Lord, bassist Nick Simper, guitarist Ritchie Blackmore, drummer Ian Paice and vocalist Rod Evans.
+Lord and Simper had previously played together with The Flower Pot Men, and Simper had earlier worked briefly with Blackmore; Paice and Evans were brought in from The Maze, whom Blackmore had seen performing.
 The group soon changed their name to Deep Purple, after the song of the same name by Nino Tempo & April Stevens.
 Deep Purple quickly recorded their first album Shades of Deep Purple, which was issued in July 1968.
-After The Book of Taliesyn and Deep Purple, Blackmore, Lord and Paice made the decision in May 1969 to dismiss Evans and Simper, wanting to pursue a heavier direction that they deemed the pair unsuitable for.
+After The Book of Taliesyn and Deep Purple, Lord, Blackmore and Paice made the decision in May 1969 to dismiss Simper and Evans, wanting to pursue a heavier direction that they deemed the pair unsuitable for.

 Ian Gillan replaced original lead vocalist Rod Evans in 1969 and stayed until 1973.
 He re-joined the band in 1984 but was fired in 1989.
 In 1992, he returned to the band and is still with them to this day.

 By the time the original lineup, retroactively dubbed "Mark I", played their last show on 4 July 1969, new vocalist Ian Gillan and bassist Roger Glover had already been recruited from Episode Six.
 During its four-year tenure, the "Mark II" lineup established itself as the most commercially and critically acclaimed of the group's history, releasing the studio albums Deep Purple in Rock, Fireball, Machine Head and Who Do We Think We Are, in addition to the live albums Concerto for Group and Orchestra and Made in Japan.
-However, following increasing tensions and exhaustion, in October 1972 Gillan informed the rest of the band that he would be leaving after the remaining tour dates were completed.
+However, in October 1972, following increasing tensions and exhaustion, Gillan informed the rest of the band that he would be leaving after the remaining tour dates were completed.
 Glover followed the singer later in providing his resignation, believing that Blackmore wanted him to leave.
 The final show of the tour took place on 29 June 1973 in Osaka, Japan, after which Gillan and Glover both left and "Mark II" came to an end.